LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Existence and construction of policies

 \end{thm}

 Lemma~\ref{lem:water-filling} shows that the non-degenerate condition is necessary and sufficient for the existence of a LP-compatible locally linear policy.
 Theorem~\ref{th:water-filling} is less precise in the sense that we only show that non-degeneracy is sufficient to obtain an exponentially asymptotically optimal policy.
-In Section~\ref{subsec:necessary-condition-for-exponential}, we provide an example of a RB that is degenerate and for which there are no exponentially fast asymptotically optimal policy.
+In Section~\ref{subsec:necessary-condition-for-exponential}, we provide an example of a RB that is degenerate and for which there are no exponentially fast asymptotically optimal policy, with respect to the LP relaxed bound.
 Although we do not prove it, we conjecture that this holds in general so that the non-degeneracy is also a necessary condition for \eqref{eq:th:water-expo} to hold.

-\begin{rem} \ Note that the authors of \citet{zhang2021restless} introduce a class of fluid-priority policies (in their Algorithm~1) that is very close to our definition of water-filling policy.
-In fact, when $\abs{\szero(t)}\le1$, both definition coincide and they both correspond to the same priority policy.
-When $\abs{\szero(t)}\ge2$, there are two differences between their algorithm and ours: \begin{itemize} \item When $Ny^*_{s,1}(t)$ is not an integer: the authors choose to round fractional number of arms into integer numbers in the water-filling procedure, e.g. no more than $ \lfloor N y^*_{s,1} \rfloor$ arms can be activated in state $s \in \szero$, whereas we consider the water-filling procedure as a map from any vector $\bm \in \Delta^d$ into the decision vector $\by \in \Delta^{2d}$, and apply the randomized rounding technique afterwards to avoid rounding errors. \item When one needs to activate more than $Ny^*_{s,1}(t)$ arms in state $s\in\szero(t)$, we do a second pass of water-filling algorithm by using a {reversed} order on $\szero(t)$ as in the first pass, whereas in Algorithm~1 of \citet{zhang2021restless} the two passes are done in the same order.
-Using a reversed order allows us to establish the local linearity of $\pi$ around $\bm^*$, which would not be the case if the two passes were done in the same order.
-This is essential in our proof of the exponential convergence rate in the non-degenerate case. \end{itemize}
+\begin{rem}[Comparison with \citet{zhang2021restless}] \ Note that the authors of \citet{zhang2021restless} introduce a class of fluid-priority policies (in their Algorithm~1) that is close to our definition of water-filling policy.
+However, there are major differences between their algorithm and ours:

-Note that in \citet{zhang2021restless} the authors only obtain the $\mathcal{O}(\frac{1}{N})$ convergence rate for their algorithm.
-We believe that this is mainly due to their rounding procedure. \end{rem}
+\begin{itemize} \item When $Ny^*_{s,1}(t)$ is not an integer, the authors choose to round fractional number of arms into integer numbers in the water-filling procedure, e.g. no more than $ \lfloor N y^*_{s,1} \rfloor$ arms can be activated in state $s \in \szero$, whereas we consider the water-filling procedure as a map from any vector $\bm \in \Delta^d$ into the decision vector $\by \in \Delta^{2d}$, and apply a non-trivial randomized rounding technique afterwards to avoid these rounding errors, so that our randomized water-filling policy activates exactly $N y^*_{s,1}$ arms in expectation, while respecting the budget constraints.
+Note that in order to achieve an exponential convergence rate, it is essential to remove all possible rounding errors.
+This also explains why in our problem formulation in \eqref{eq2-1}, we need to apply a randomized procedure to activate exactly $\alpha N$ arms in expectation when $\alpha N$ is not an integer.
+Instead in \citet{zhang2021restless}, the authors choose to activate $\lfloor \alpha N \rfloor$ arms for non-integer values, this is another source of rounding error.